msfjarvis/dotfiles/packages/README.md

 - [adx] : Rust tool to poll Google Maven for AndroidX packages and their latest versions
 - [age-keygen-deterministic] : Simple Rust CLI tool to derive an age private key from passphrase
 - [boop-gtk] : A scriptable scratchpad for developers
+- [caddy-tailscale] : Caddy plugin that enables serving sites directly into your Tailnet
 - [clipboard-substitutor] : Rust CLI to listen to clipboard events and perform operations on the copied text
+- [cyberdrop-dl] : Downloader for CyberDrop and other archive sites
-- [diffuse] : Java tool to diff between APKs, AARs and JARs
+- [diffuse-bin] : Java tool to diff between APKs, AARs and JARs
+- [ficsit-cli] : CLI-based mod manager for Satisfactory
+- [gallery-dl-unstable] : gallery-dl repackaging that follows the main branch
+- [game-shortcuts] : Metapackage to generate desktop entries for Steam games
 - [gdrive] : Golang CLI to interact with Google Drive
 - [gitice] : Simple Rust CLI that snapshots the state of Git repositories to allow re-cloning in a separate location
 - [gitout] : Command line tool to automatically backup Git repositories from GitHub or anywhere